Free medical for in-laws helps Indian tech start-ups woo talent back from America

 The number of returnees is small, but they represent a sign of the early emergence on the global stage of Indian upstarts.
 Indian companies such as Snapdeal, Inmobi and Zomato each say they have hired between a handful to as many as 20 people from Silicon Valley in the past five years.

-India's biggest e-commerce company, Flipkart (IPO-FLPK.N), recently hired two senior executives from Google Inc (GOOGL.O) in California, both engineers of Indian origin, for its headquarters in Bengaluru.
+India's biggest e-commerce company, Flipkart, recently hired two senior executives from Google Inc in California, both engineers of Indian origin, for its headquarters in Bengaluru in southern India.

 Flipkart did not disclose their pay, but headhunters say remuneration packages can reach $1 million over 3-4 years.